 Fighting the Usual Red Tape in a Dying Detroit

-Faith that jobless and indigent Detroiters will eventually take up some of the 60,000 vacant lots that dot the city and grow their own food is not confined to Friar Jerry and the Capuchins.
-Three doors down from the two story bungalow that once housed Motown Records, the Detroit headquarters of the Urban Farming Campaign is trying to help people grow their own food.
-Their stated goal is to help people transition out of circumstances of need by establishing gardens on unused land.
+Faith that jobless and indigent Detroiters will eventually take up some of the 60,000 vacant lots that dot the landscape and grow their own food is not confined to Friar Jerry and the Capuchins.
+Three doors down from the two story bungalow that once housed Motown Records, the Detroit headquarters of the Urban Farming Campaign is trying to help people to do just that.
+Their stated goal is to help people transition out of poverty by establishing gardens on unused land.
 Detroit ought to offer ample opportunities for the campaign, and yet it currently has only three gardens in the city.
 Far fewer than in other towns.

 In order to fend off what some see as a potential land grab, the city has been working up an agricultural zoning designation and trying to come up with an appropriate millage rate for agricultural properties.
 As usual, the process is a slow one.
 What Hantz had hoped to have off the ground and functioning by now is barely inching along.

 Detroit as an Urban Agricultural Mecca

 At last, in an apparent attempt to keep a low flame burning under the idea of an urban agricultural enterprise, Hantz sought and received approval from the city council to buy a modest 20 parcels of unused land around his company’s headquarters.
 Since the approval went through in March, Hantz has managed to scrape the parcels clean of debris for soil preparation and planting.
 Already the effort is paying dividends.

 I went to Hantz’s modest start up farm and was surprised to the find the fringes of the lots piled high with tires, fenders and other discarded auto parts.
 Finding this curious, I approached a neighbor digging in his garden and asked him about it.